heroku/cli/.github/ISSUE_TEMPLATE.md

+**This project is for the Heroku CLI only.
+Use https://help.heroku.com for anything that is not specific to the CLI itself.**

 Do you want to request a *feature* or report a *bug*?
 -----------------------------------------------------
 If bug, first try running `heroku update` and setting `DEBUG=*` to see extra debug information.